UW-GDA/GDA_Wi26_jupyterbook/book/modules/01_Github_Python/01_prep.md

 Please quickly read through this entire document once, then go back and start tackling the various tasks.

 ## Overview
 We are going to “flip the classroom” for the first two weeks.
 Before class, you will be responsible for reviewing material from external resources--this is your week 1 homework!
-During our Wednesday and Friday meetings, I will briefly review some of this material and do an interactive demo, we will discuss questions and clarify concepts as a class, and then collaboratively work on our lab assignments to help solidify the concepts.
+During our Wednesday and Friday meetings, I will briefly review some of this material and do an interactive demo.
+Then we will discuss questions and clarify concepts as a class, and then collaboratively work on our lab assignments to help solidify the concepts.
 It makes for a busier than average first two weeks, but I think this is the best use of our limited time together.
-That way, we can start working with geospatial data in earnest starting week 3!
+That way, we can start working with geospatial data in earnest starting week 2!

 ## Logistics - *Complete before first Wednesday lecture* (~30 min)
 * Review the [syllabus](https://docs.google.com/document/d/1LMJwNlEgIYr3xlGU84sYdcK0F35qXbUzDvH_CjTNv3w/edit?usp=sharing) and [Code of Conduct](../../resources/code_of_conduct.md)